JaFenix/skia/README.md

 See full details at https://skia.org.

 ## Build
-You will first need to install Chromium's depot tools.
+Install Chromium's depot tools.
 Follow the instructions at http://www.chromium.org/developers/how-tos/install-depot-tools.

+The build steps below should be run from an x64 Native Command Prompt for Visual Studio.

 ```bash
 # Clone the source